ashwnacharya/ashwnacharya.github.io/_posts/2024-01-10-foreign-cos-in-india.markdown

 **Clusters on a spectrum:** It is useful to view this model as clusters on a spectrum, rather than as discrete, well-defined buckets.

-**Not a broad brush:**  It is most effective to apply this model in a very granular manner, specifically at a team or organizational level, rather than at the entire company level.
-It is not uncommon for different parts of a company to be at different points of the spectrum.
+**Not a broad brush:**  It is most effective to apply this model in a very granular manner, specifically at a team level, rather than at the entire company level.
+It is not uncommon for teams from different parts of a company to be at different points of the spectrum.

 **A point in time snapshot:** Teams are continually evolving, influenced by various tectonic forces.
 Therefore, it is beneficial to utilize this model to depict the state of a team or organization at a specific point in time, rather than as a permanent label.